Estimated reading time: 24 minutes

-Unfortunately, quite a few people cancelled on me/ didn’t show up the day of so I feel it was sort of a waste now, but I’m glad for the time I got to spend with my family that did show up.
+Unfortunately, quite a few people canceled on me/ didn’t show up for the day off, so I feel it was a waste now, but I’m glad for the time I got to spend with my family that did show up.

-Wins: All my static categories are still at their required levels.
-Especially savings for things like property taxes, sewer/water, and house insurance.
+Wins: All my static categories are still at their required levels—especially savings for property taxes, sewer/water, and house insurance.

 I hope to keep this going while on Maternity leave, but we’ll see how that goes since my pay gets cut by 55%.

-I’m hoping to get my Husband on board of not spending any money on the credit card going forward.
-We’ve been so good at using only one credit card for the last 2 years I’m hopeful that we can continue.
+I’m hoping to get my Husband on board for not spending any money on the credit card in the future.
+We’ve been so good at using only one credit card for the last two years that I’m hopeful we can continue.

 4 Budget Report

 My little blurb: going very raw and putting ourselves out there with real numbers this month!
 This was our first month with vehicle payments, so it’s been a change for us.

-We also were able to save on groceries because we were away for 5 days with my mom over Easter and she took care of most meals.
+We also saved on groceries because we were away for five days with my mom over Easter, and she took care of most meals.

 We are working on trying to catch up on our power bill after a few pricey months this winter that we were not prepared for.

-Hoping to build back up our emergency fund before I get laid off for the summer.
+I hope to build up our emergency fund before I get laid off for the summer.

-We have been doing extra work with our side job and should see a big increase in income there for May.
+We have been doing extra work with our side job and should see a significant increase in income there for May.

 The goal is the side job needs to be enough to cover the vehicle payments (100/week).

-Received some positive news.
-When my husband returns back to work in July (currently on parental leave) he will be working from home.
+When my Husband returns to work in July (currently on parental leave), he will be working from home.

-So that will save on gas (drives 50km ea way) and parking (100$/month) when he returns.
+So that will save on gas (he drives 50km away) and parking (100/month) when he returns.

-Looking forward to September when we will both be back to work full-time
+We look forward to September when we will both return to work full-time.

 5 Budget Report

 So March was a tough month for me.
 You may wonder why I’m talking about March since April’s report, but let’s backtrack briefly.